swgeoscience/academic-kickstart/content/swegeology/_index.md

 # Optional header image (relative to `static/img/` folder).
 header:
-  caption: "Porthcurno towards Logan Rock &copy; Chris Yeomans (2019)"
+  caption: Porthcurno towards Logan Rock &copy; Chris Yeomans (2019)
-  image: "porthcurno.jpg"{height=50%}
+  image: porthcurnoheader.jpg

-.article-banner { width: 50%; height: 50%; }
 ---

-This page is under construction
+I have included some pages below about the geology of SW England and its mineraliation.
+These pages represent the literature review I compiled during my PhD studies.